 Graceland offers undergraduate degree programs through a variety of delivery methods including off-campus classroom, on-line and correspondence, and sometimes a blended model of two or more methods.
 All of these degree programs are eligible for financial aid, either Title IV federal student aid or private loans.
 Graceland University has chosen to establish a reasonable tuition rate rather than offer institutional aid for these degree programs.

-To apply for Title IV federal student aid, students must file a Free Application for Federal Student Aid (FAFSA) as described in the Student Financial Aid section of this catalog.
+To apply for Title IV federal student aid, students must file a Free Application for Federal Student Aid (FAFSA) as described in the Financial Aid section of this catalog.

 To establish eligibility for private loans, students apply directly to the lender of choice.
-Graceland's Financial Aid Advisors can assist with this process.
+Graceland's Financial Advisors can assist with this process.